 Rows of colorful macaroons line the display case and are the perfect accompaniment to their delicious coffee.

-If you aren’t tempted by the thought of macaroons then perhaps the thought of freshly baked buttery croissants will do the trick.
+If the thought of macaroons doesn’t tempt you, perhaps the thought of freshly baked buttery croissants will.

 13. Pop in for a Pint at Rose and Crown

 It wouldn’t be an Australian holiday without a trip to the local pub.
-Like many Aussie pubs, The Rose and Crown sit on a prominent street corner, but not many country pubs are quite as beautiful as the Rose and Crown in Guildford.
+Like many Aussie pubs, The Rose and Crown is on a prominent street corner, but few country pubs are as beautiful as the Rose and Crown in Guildford.

 Not only does the Rose and Crown have charm, but it also holds the title of Western Australia’s oldest operating hotel.
 Of course, as well as the beautiful and historic building, the Rose and Crown also has cold beer and warm country hospitality.

 Local Italian restaurant Locale Mio specializes in small tapas-style share plates and wood-fired pizza.
 Local and international wines are on offer, as is a short beer and cocktail menu.
 A great way to kick off or complete your holiday to the Swan Valley, there’s a great atmosphere at this busy family restaurant.